Randal Grichuk Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in the league.
+- The Braves rank 13th in baseball in home runs surrendered (74 total, 1.1 per game).

-- Smith-Shawver (0-0) pitches for the Braves to make his second start of the season.
+- Shuster (3-2) gets the starting nod for the Braves in his eighth start of the season.
+He has a 5.05 ERA in 35 2/3 innings pitched, with 21 strikeouts.

-- In his last time out on Friday, the righty tossed 5 1/3 innings against the Washington Nationals, allowing no earned runs while surrendering three hits.
+- His most recent time out came on Saturday against the Washington Nationals, when the lefty threw five innings, surrendering three earned runs while allowing eight hits.

+- The 24-year-old has put up an ERA of 5.05, with 5.3 strikeouts per nine innings, in seven games this season.
+Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.